 Research in this area aims at further developing understandings of displacements that impact people, knowledge and practices by exploring the ways they are transformed as they pass through space and time.
-The term ‘displacement’ covers the whole scope of mobilities, flows and circulations related to people, to material and cultural goods and to ideas.
+The term ‘displacement’ covers the whole scope of mobilities, flows and circulations related to people, material and cultural goods and ideas.
 Displacement entails renegotiating and reshaping the content it affects.
 Indeed, it involves crossing borders, whether symbolic or concrete, where interactions, exchanges, contacts and frictions can occur.
 Continue reading Research Area 1 – Displacements, “Dépaysements” and Discrepancies: People, Knowledge and Practices

 Contemporary discourses on freedom of expression, multiculturality, emigration or sexuality persistently toy with the notion of transgression.
-Transgression can be viewed as a strategy adopted by various actors–be they religious, cultural, social–to claim and legitimate such norms they deem alternative to the established hierarchies, conventions, traditions, canons and laws.
+Transgression can be viewed as a strategy adopted by various actors–religious, cultural, social–to claim and legitimate such norms they deem alternative to the established hierarchies, conventions, traditions, canons and laws.
 As a discourse, transgression contests the absolute authority of the existing norms, and questions their performative power with its own.
 As a practice though, it leans on a repertoire of actions (violence, humour, silence, and so forth), which do not necessarily imply any assertion nor self-awareness, for social practices of transgression cannot be reduced to their moral comment.
 Continue reading Research area 2 – Norms & Transgressions

 L’Europe médiane au XXe siècle.
 Fractures, décompositions – recompositions – surcompositions, sous la direction de Paul GRADVOHL, Prague, CEFRES, 2011, 285 p.